 It's not exactly a case of every pixel hiding a joke, but there are more of them in about three of Virtual Springfield's screens than many other entire comedy games.

 Things do get a teeny-tiny bit creepy when you go to the Simpsons House though.
 It's nothing overt, just the realisation that you're not really a guest of the family or anything, silently going from room to room and prying through their things in a methodical kind of way that brings to mind... oh...
 Dexter Morgan investigating a potential kill.
 Just look at Marge here.
 She's clearly terrified of the lunatic.

 That sensation gets worse when you head upstairs, standing silently as Lisa phones the Corey hotline and delivers a lengthy "UURRRRRRRRH" of satisfaction, or glances over to say, "I don't know whether I feel elation or shame at your obvious need to dig deeper into my inner being..." or realise that Snake the convict is in the bathroom.
 A fellow inmate on the lam?
 Who knows?
 Only The Shadow.

 If you need to pee yourself, doing it in front of your PC is a spectacularly bad idea.
 Seriously.
 Electricity.
 You fool.
 To see a Simpsons-approved bathroom though, you have no choice but to head for Homer and Marge's en-suite instead, where on the toilet you'll find... oh my...

 No, wait, it's okay.
 Turns out it's just magazines like:

 Well, with the exception of...

-For what it was though, it's a rare example of a multimedia game that deserves to hold its head up for the right reasons, not simply to make it easier to chop off its head and throw it into a handy cesspit, and a reminder of the days when The Simpsons was actually good.
+For what it was though, it's a rare example of a multimedia game that deserves to hold its head up for the right reasons, rather than to make its head easier to chop off and throw it into a handy cesspit.
+It's also a reminder of the days when The Simpsons was actually good.
 How long ago those days seem, unless of course you're crazy or have less sense of taste than a professional firework swallower.